 West Bend continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 1983.
 Every year in the fall the City also provides free street trees to the public, which can be obtained through an application process.
 Additionally, trees that are removed due to damage from Emerald Ash Borer are replaced with new varietals without the need to apply.

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

-The City of West Bend does not allow dogs in any city parks other than the designated Rolfs Dog Park and Ridge Run Park which was aquired from Washington County.
-Additionally, under the heading of “Bird City” on the Parks website, there is an explanation and link to the “Cats Indoors!” program.
+The City of West Bend does allow parks in all city parks with the exception of Lac Lawrann Conservancy and Regner Park.
+Additionally, under the heading of “Bird City” on the Parks, Recreation and Forestry web page, there is an explanation and link to the “Cats Indoors!” program.
 More information can be found on the website for the city maintained park, Lac Lawrann Conservancy.